lpsinger/userguide/glossary.rst

         is differential comoving volume per unit redshift.
 The function :math:`z^*(\Theta)` is the *threshold redshift*, or the redshift at which a binary with parameters :math:`\Theta` is just at the limit of detection.
+Detection may be defined, for instance, by a threshold on event SNR or FAR; see :ref:`capabilities:Detection Threshold` for thresholds used in this guide.
 The factor of :math:`{1 + z}` in the denominator accounts for time dilation from the source frame to the detector frame.

         If a population of sources occurs at a fixed rate per unit comoving volume per unit proper time :math:`\dot{n}`, then the rate of observed